Yoshinogari Historical Park with Kids: A Family Guide to Saga’s Yayoi-Era Village (2026)

 • Walking distance: 2–4 km depending on which zones you visit; mostly flat

-• Stroller compatibility: 90% stroller-friendly paths; some hut interiors require step
+• Stroller compatibility: 90% stroller-friendly paths; some hut interiors require a step up

 • Best months: April–November; spring (cherry blossom + green) is peak